The Oversight Committee monitors the progress and ensures established milestones and objectives are achieved.

 The National Advisory Council has the mandate to promote and facilitate ACCESS Open Minds’ mission and vision.
 It provides strategic advice and identifies possibilities for co-operation with other initiatives.

-The 16-member council is made up of youth, academics, senior managers, justice professionals, and experts in youth mental health.
-The Nominated Principal Investigator, the National Director, a representative each from the Canadian Institutes of Health Research (CIHR) and the Graham Boeckh foundation also sit on the council.
+The council is made up of youth, academics, senior managers, justice professionals, and experts in youth mental health from across Canada.
+The Nominated Principal Investigator and a representative each from the Canadian Institutes of Health Research (CIHR) and the Graham Boeckh foundation also sit on the council.